Find a Lender-Approved Local Conveyancer in Earls Court

 • North Star Law Ltd, St. James House, 13 Kensington Square, London, W8 5HD

-Commercial Conveyancing solicitors in Earls Court regulated by the SRA
+Residential Landlord and Tenant Conveyancing solicitors in Earls Court

-The firms listed below are a small selection of solicitors in Earls Court practicing in commercial conveyancing in Earls Court.
-This may include advice on granting a lease to a commercial tenant
+The firms listed below are a small selection of solicitors in Earls Court practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on Terms and conditions of tenancy agreements

 • George Anthony Andrews, 74 Pembroke Road, Kensington, London, W8 6NX